Sven-Seyfert/Au3Forums/en/tutorial-webdriver.md

 <br>

 🎲 To make this a little easier for you, here is a code snippet so you can quickly create the structure.
-Either you just run the code and the project named "Tutorial" will be created on your desktop or you call the function `_SetupProjectStructure()` with an arbitrary path.
+Either you just run the code and the project named "Tutorial" will be created on your desktop or you call the function `_SetupProjectStructure()` with an arbitrary path (for example `_SetupProjectStructure(@UserProfileDir)`).

 ``` php
 _SetupProjectStructure()